DivakarGC/self-notes/README.md

 1. on-productivity - Productivity hacks and techniques compiled.
 2. list_of_tools - List of some components or parts or tools I might get familiar with for my projects.
-3. supplements-and-routine - Daily supplement routine for improved cognitive function, physical performance, and overall health.
+3. supplements-and-routine - Supplement routine for improved cognitive function, physical performance, and overall health.